Registration Transfer and Multi-Province Registration

 The provincial institutes have adopted a standard process making it easy to transfer registration in one or more than one province.
-The process is consistent with labor mobility requirements of the Canada Free Trade Agreement, revised and signed by Canadian Ministers in July 2017 (formally called “The Agreement on Internal Trade“).
+The process is consistent with labor mobility requirements of the Canadian Free Trade Agreement, revised and signed by Canadian Ministers in July 2017 (formally called “The Agreement on Internal Trade“).
 The process is efficient, reduces paperwork, and ensures the public is protected.

 If you are currently a Professional Agrologist (P.Ag. or agr.) registered, follow the three-step process below: